NatLabRockies/LabProcessTracker/README.md

 - Add auto-save feature when switching processes
 - Print session summary/stats at end of session
 - Add platen and position tracking
+- Update README.md for tox testing on multiple python versions
 ---